We have choices in how we raise and teach our children – to kill creativity or foster it. ©Leslie Owen Wilson

 Think about it:

 Children’s lives, just like those of adults, should be compartmentalized.
 And yes, children need to be taught to regulate their behavior according to the situation and resulting social needs.
 But there should be some sense of balance between the times when children have time for creative exploration, experimentation, and innovation, and the times where choices are restricted, where direct instruction is given, and where children are required to obey rules and conform to social norms.
-Unfortunately, what happens is that there is usually a lack of balance and life becomes an all or nothing proposition.
-Thus, many children go through childhood learning only about competition, rules, control, and conformity, and little about the joy of exploration, innovation, and discovery as these elements pertain to acts of creation.
+Unfortunately, what really happens is that there is usually a lack of balance and life becomes an all or nothing proposition.
+As a result, many children go through childhood learning only about competition, rules, control, and conformity, and little about the joy of exploration, innovation, and discovery as these elements pertain to acts of creation.

 One of the things that research reveals (Piirto) on the upbringing of highly creative individuals, is that these people usually came from homes that had only a few, important, sacred rules.
+The few rules that did exist usually had to do with how people were treated.

-After reading the list of “creativity killers” above, examine your own practices as either a teacher or a parent and see how many “killers” are regularly part of your teaching or parenting.
+After reading the list of “creativity killers” above, please examine your own practices as either a teacher or a parent and see how many “killers” are regularly part of your teaching or parenting.
 Then see if you can alter your practices so that your children or students have opportunities to develop their senses of creativity more fully.
-In other words, try to limit or eradicate your ” creativity killers.”.
+In other words, try to limit or eradicate your own array of ” creativity killers.”.

 - Harry Chapin’s poignant song Flowers are red